Interviewing on Zoom comes with its own set of benefits and challenges. Learn how to prepare to set yourself up for job success.

 If no timeline was given during the interview, wait at least five business days to receive a response, and if you don’t, follow up a second time.

-As you continue your job search, keep practicing these Zoom interview prep techniques.
+Keep practicing these Zoom interview prep techniques as you continue your job search.
 With each new Zoom interview, you can cultivate comfort and ease while exploring new career opportunities.
+Want to practice more interviewing skills?
+Learn how to answer different types of common interview questions with Advanced Interviewing Techniques from the University of Maryland.

 Yes.
 If you have a smartphone, install Zoom and sign into your account (or create a new account).
 Before your interview, test your connection by opening the app and starting a new meeting.
 Experiment with propping your phone against a solid object, such as a wall or a stack of books.
 Find the angle and orientation (landscape or portrait) that offers the best view of your face and upper torso.
 Make sure your phone is secure and won’t slide or fall during the interview.